 Kentucky’s eagle tracking project was started in 2010 in hopes to answer many of these questions that other eagle monitoring projects do not address.

 Kentucky Eagle Tracking Project Background

 Kentucky’s bald eagle tracking project began in May 2010, when the Kentucky Department of Fish and Wildlife Resources (KDFWR) partnered with The Center for Conservation Biology (CCB) to attach satellite transmitters to nestling bald eagles at Ballard Wildlife Management Area (WMA) in Ballard County, KY.
 The project was later expanded to include the capture of immature and adult eagles by rocket-net at Ballard WMA and Doug-Travis WMA in Carlisle County.
-Each year since, KDFWR has deployed at least one satellite transmitter on a bald eagle in order to learn more about the movements of these birds.
+Each year 2010-2015, KDFWR deployed at least one satellite transmitter on a bald eagle in order to learn more about the movements of these birds.

 The eagles wear a 70g solar-powered GPS-PTT satellite transmitter.
 The transmitter weighs about the same as 20 pennies.
 This is less than 2% of an eagle’s body weight.
 The transmitter is attached externally, like a backpack with a harness made of special Teflon ribbon.
 The transmitters do not interfere with flying, hunting, mating or nesting and allow biologists to safely and easily follow the movements of these birds.
 The transmitter powers on once every hour and a tiny GPS unit inside it takes a location for the bird which is accurate to about 50 ft.
 Then, every three days the transmitter turns on and sends all of these locations to satellites, which in turn bounce the information back to earth.
 Biologists and the public can then view the locations and learn about the birds.